Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Onions, Garlic, and Other Alliums

-Cats are sensitive to foods from the allium family.
+Cats are sensitive to foods from the Allium family.
 This includes onion, chives, leeks, and garlic.
-These alliums are popular in dog treats and chews and can be found in powder form.
-These plants contain a compound called n-propyl disulfide that causes oxidative damage inside red blood cells.
+These ingredients might be included in some dog treats and chews and can be found in powder form.
+These plants contain a compound called n-propyl disulfide that causes oxidative damage to the red blood cells leading to severe anemia.

 Propylene Glycol

-This is a common preservative used in most semi-moist dog food and treats.
-If your cat eats high levels of propylene glycol, it can cause Heinz bodies and increased D-lactate levels in cats which can lead to bodily depression and ataxia (also known as wobbly gait).
+This is a common preservative used in most semi-moist dog food and treats, but not allowed in cat foods.
+If your cat eats high levels of propylene glycol, it can cause Heinz body formation in their red blood cells and lactic acidosis.
+Signs of toxicity include weakness, involuntary muscle movements, severe anemia, and seizures.

 These changes to the hemoglobin caused by the propylene glycol may not be severe enough to cause issues in cats if they only eat a small amount, however, larger amounts can be toxic to cats.